Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Introduction

-To take advantage of the spatiotemporal structure of PDE-governed systems, we use convolutional layers---commonly used for image recognition tasks \cite{NIPS2012_4824,He_2016_CVPR}---which efficiently represent local features in both the encoder and decoder portions of our architecture.
-The translation invariance of the convolutions also allows us to train on small patches of data and then evaluate on arbitrarily large systems with arbitrary boundary conditions.
-In addition, we construct the decoder to efficiently parameterize the dynamics of a PDE by making its convolutional kernels and biases a function of the extracted latent parameters using a fully-connected neural network.
-In this way, the latent parameters directly control the local propagation of the physical states in the decoder, resulting in more stable predictions for the future propagation of the system and a more physical encoding of the dynamics.
-Using convolutions to represent PDE propagation in the decoder is also analogous to applying a finite difference approximation \cite{pmlr-v80-long18a}.
+To take advantage of the spatiotemporal structure of PDE-governed systems, we use convolutional layers---commonly employed in image recognition tasks \cite{NIPS2012_4824,He_2016_CVPR} to efficiently represent local features---in both the encoder and decoder portions of our architecture.
+The translation invariance of the convolutions allows us to train on small patches of data and then evaluate on larger systems with arbitrary boundary conditions.
+In the decoder, the convolutional layers are placed in a recurrent architecture to represent time propagation---analogous to a PDE solver with a finite difference approximation \cite{pmlr-v80-long18a}.
+In addition, our architecture efficiently parameterizes PDE propagation by dynamically generating the convolutional kernels and biases of the decoder using the extracted latent parameters from the encoder.
+In this way, the latent parameters directly control the local propagation of the physical states in the decoder, resulting in more stable model predictions and a more physical encoding of the dynamics.
+These architecture choices provide the key physics-informed inductive biases that enhance the interpretability of the extracted parameters and ensure a physically reasonable predictive model.

-To demonstrate the capabilities of this approach, we test our method on simulated data from PDE models for chaotic wave dynamics, optical nonlinearities, and convection and diffusion (Section \ref{sec:data}).
-These numerical experiments show that our method can accurately identify and extract relevant physical parameters that characterize variations in the observed dynamics of a spatiotemporal system, while at the same time construct a flexible and transferable predictive model.
+To demonstrate the capabilities of this approach, we test our method on simulated data from PDE models for chaotic wave dynamics, optical nonlinearities, and convection and diffusion (Sec.\ \ref{sec:data}).
+These numerical experiments show that our method can accurately identify and extract relevant physical parameters that characterize variations in the observed dynamics of a spatiotemporal system (Sec.\ \ref{sec:exp_extr}), while at the same time construct a flexible and transferable predictive model (Sec.\ \ref{sec:exp_pred}).
 We further show that the parameter extraction is robust to noisy data and can still be effective for chaotic systems where accurate prediction is difficult.
-The goal of this approach is to provide an addition tool for studying complex spatiotemporal systems when there are unknown and uncontrolled variables present.
+Finally, we apply this method to nonlinear optical fiber propagation using data generated from an ab-initio electromagnetic simulation to test the model on a more realistic dataset (Sec.\ \ref{sec:fiber}).
+The goal of our approach is to provide an additional tool for studying complex spatiotemporal systems when there are unknown and uncontrolled variables present.